 Designated as a National Historic Landmark for its architectural integrity and significance, the Village has 25 restored original Shaker buildings, 4 reconstructed Shaker buildings, and 694 acres of forests, fields, gardens, nature trails, and mill ponds under permanent conservation easement.

-For this workshop, we will be meet in the parking lot at Canterbury Shaker Village at 9:30 am to go over the days shooting schedule.
+For this workshop, we will be meet in the parking lot at Canterbury Shaker Village at 9:45 am to go over the days shooting schedule.
 This is a great one day long workshop exploring as many of the village buildings as time allows.
 The morning session will be focused on instructional techniques.
 The afternoon session will be a free shoot where we will be working with you on a one on one basis to help you achieve your personal artistic goals!
+Nine of the Villages structures we will have complete access to will be decorated for the Christmas Holiday Season

 The course is intended for the photographer that wishes to improve their skills shooting indoors with the correct exposure with light coming into rooms in a singular and multiple directions and to capture the flavor and charm of the Shaker Village.
 We will be covering the following: